AerWyn81/HeadBlocks/docs/getting-started/advanced-usage.md

 !> **Very important!
 Rewards are not given.**
 **Click order and hit count options are not taken into account, so this will force the insertion in the database!**

+### Holograms

+This allows you to force holograms to reappear.